Play Music, Express Yourself, Be Happy!

 Cleaning and caring for your saxophone is extremely important, prolonging the life of the instrument and ensuring fewer visits to the sax technician.
 Taking care of your saxophone is like brushing your teeth – regular cleaning with the correct technique will keep your instrument in the best health possible.
 But what are the best saxophone cleaning supplies?
 And what is the best way to clean your sax?
 I’ve assembled the perfect routine to clean your saxophone based on my own experience and conversations with expert sax technicians.
+If you’re just starting out, see our guide for beginner saxophone players.
 Read on to find out more, and how to clean your saxophone after every practice session:

 Saxophone Cleaning Supplies